Azihadadi/ROS/README.md

-# ROS Navigation Turtulebot3 Burger
+# ROS Navigation using Turtulebot3 Burger
 **Version 1.0.0**

 ROS Navigation stack is a powerful toolbox to path planning and Simultaneous Localization and Mapping (SLAM).
 This report is a technical document for ROS Navigation Using Turtlebot3 Burger.
 The **Construct Web Platform** is used as a simulator.